godep-migrator/qotd-server/readme.md

 Someday this will be a QOTD server written in go.
-Prety spiffy.
+Pretty spiffy.

 ## Author